MantissaMr/nrel_charging/README.md

 1. Analyze how the tracked EVs interacted with the charging stations at the NREL workspace to help NREL improve its employee EV charging experience.
 2. Illustrate any potential disparity between pre & post-COVID and Free & Paid charging habits.

-## Assumptions
+## Assumption
 - In the prefix “LVX” for each charging station, X indicates the floor level the charging station is positioned, while those starting with 0 and 1 denotes *Ground Floor*.
-- COVID-19 Lockdown began March, 2020.
+- COVID-19 Lockdown began March 2020.

 ## Questions
 1. At which top three charging stations do employees spend the most & least time charging their EVs?